rfeinman/pyBPL/README.md

 Currently there are 2 working demos.

 #### Generate character type
-You can generate a character type (i.e., a motor program) by running the following command from the root folder:
+You can generate a character type and sample a few tokens of the type by running the following command from the root folder:
 ```
 python demo_generate_character.py
 ```
-At the moment, the script will simply generate the type and exit, as there is no way to visualize the type.
+The script will sample a character type from the prior and then sample 4 tokens of the type, displaying the images.

 #### Optimize character type
 You can generate a character type and then optimize its parameters to maximize